Frequently asked questions by foster carers: Behaviours that challenge

 5. How should you react to Graham’s behaviours?

-Graham has behaviours that he believes keep him alive.
+Graham has behaviours that he feels keep him alive.
 We must respect these and allow him to make use of them until his brain tells him that he does not need them any longer.
-We can reassure Graham that sleeping in his doona is OK.
+We can only reassure Graham that sleeping in his doona is safe, until he learns to trust his carers and his environment are safe.
 Safety always comes before trust.

-As the caring adults we must try help the child to make sense of his/her behaviour by naming the underlying hidden feeling and responding to them in a calming and safe way; then over time, you are helping to repair his trauma.
+As caring adults, we must stay curious and help children identify things that instil the feeling of safety, and eliminate or minimise things that can cause feeling unsafe.
+Help the child to make sense of his/her behaviour by naming hidden feelings causing the behaviour, and responding to them in a calming and safe way.
+Over time, this help children repair from trauma.

 Are you getting the support you need?